PufferFinance/website-docs/docs/yield/governance-roadmap.md

 - Refinement of governance mechanisms based on community feedback
 - Exploration of cross-protocol governance opportunities within the UniFi ecosystem

+## Phase 1.5: Change to vlPUFFER

+- Change voting token from vePUFFER to vlPUFFER
+- vlPUFFER uses a different model from vePUFFER, where users lock PUFFER tokens to receive vlPUFFER voting power based on a multiplier system ([vlPUFFER documentation](./governance-token.md#vlpuffer))
+- New voting page, divided into [Proposals](https://app.puffer.fi/proposals) and [Gauges](https://app.puffer.fi/gauges) sections

 ## Phase 2: On-Chain Voting

 - Transition from off-chain to on-chain voting mechanisms